Mattapoisett Rail Trail

 Trails

 The Mattapoisett Rail Trail is continuing to grow, with additional phases planned over the next several years.
-The town of Mattapoisett is currently working to turn the footpath between Mattapoisett Neck Road and the Mattapoisett YMCA into a paved bike trail.
-Once that’s complete, the town will create a new section of the rail trail from Mattapoisett Village to the North Street park and ride and beyond.
+The Town of Mattapoisett is currently working to turn the Rail Road Right of Way into a paved bike trail north of the current terminus at Depot Street.
+This will connect Mattapoisett Village to the North Street park and ride near Route 195.
+From there it will heads east to the future Marion Pathway.

 Habitats & Wildlife